What does it mean to be Saved?

 ROMANS 10:9 That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.

-This is their formula, "Confess Jesus as Lord and believe GOD raised Him from the dead and you are saved, or born again".
+This is their formula, "Confess Jesus as Lord and believe GOD raised Him from the dead and you are saved", or as they phrase it, you are born again.
 Even though it only says saved and nothing about being born again, many people see no or little difference.
 As they believe saved and born again are practically the same thing, so they can take the liberty to transpose the two whenever it suits them.Paul repeats the exhortation in quite a different way in verse 13, "For whosoever shall call upon the name of the Lord shall be saved".
 There is an interesting commentary on this section of ROMANS by A. E. Knoch which I will give below for the reader to consider.

 There is here an illusion to the ancient custom, still in vogue in eastern lands, of the right of sanctuary.
 One who is in danger of death by the hands of the blood avenger, if he cannot reach a safe place in time, may invoke the name of some great and powerful person, and thus find salvation through his name.
 If the avengers of blood refuse to listen to his appeal, and take his life, it devolves upon the person on whose name he has called to take swift and summary vengeance.
 He gathers together all his friends and allies to assist him in punishing the outrage and in defending the honor of his name.
 For three and one third days he executes vengeance on all who were concerned in killing the one who had invoked his name.
 "Whoever should be invoking the name of the Lord shall be saved."
 When vengeance visits the earth, the only shelter will be the name of Jehovah.
 Therefore it will require not only heart belief, but also the avowal of the mouth.
 Thus it is that Israel will be saved and all others who, in that day, will seek refuge in His name.